microsoft/CosmosDB_Multi-Tenant/README.md

 #### 1) Shared container with partition keys per tenant
 When you use a single container for multiple tenants, you can make use of Azure Cosmos DB partitioning support.
-By using separate partition keys for each tenant, you can easily query the data for a single tenant.
+By using tenantId as the partition key, you can keep the data for each tenant in one logical partition and can perform faster querys.
 This approach tends to work well when the amount of data stored for each tenant is small.
 It can be a good choice for building a pricing model that includes a free tier, and for business-to-consumer (B2C) solutions.
 In general, by using shared containers, you achieve the highest density of tenants and therefore the lowest price per tenant.

 #### 2) Container per tenant
 You can provision dedicated containers for each tenant.
 This can work well for isolating the customer tenant data.